What Is The 1 Rule of Self Defense

 Take the Lead, Trying to Diffuse the Situation

-The ability to control a situation often determines who comes out on top in self-defense encounters.
+The ability to control a situation often determines who wins in self-defense encounters.
 Unfortunately, unprepared individuals often let their emotions guide the outcome.

-So take the lead by trying to diffuse the situation.
+So, take the lead by trying to diffuse the situation.
 In most cases, your goal should be to defend yourself only when no other options are left.
-If it comes to that point, be prepared to do whatever it takes to secure your safety.
+If that point comes, be prepared to do whatever it takes to secure your safety.

 There are no rules when facing an unknown opponent, so techniques like targeting sensitive areas or using eye pokes are not off-limits.